Some VCs want to jump into ICOs, but a host of challenges remain

 That kind of wait-and-see stance largely explains why general partner Jules Maltz of Institutional Venture Partners, says he’s “actually pretty scared” of ICOs.
 Speaking at a StrictlyVC event hosted earlier this week by this editor, he told the crowd, “A few of our companies have asked us about them and my conservative feedback to them has been, ‘I don’t want to go to jail as a board member.’
 Seriously,” he added.
 “If you’re issuing something that could be deemed a security, and then everything goes to pieces, and the board wasn’t legally on top of it, I think the companies and the CEO [will be liable].”

 Speaking alongside Maltz at the event, Megan Quinn, a general partner at Spark Capital, said her firm is also “treading pretty carefully” when it comes to ICOs on the assumption that it’s a “matter of when, not if, the SEC becomes much more involved.”
-Indeed, after noting that Spark is a venture investor the popular chat app Kik, which this week closed its high-profile ICO with $100 million, Maltz if Spark has a board seat with the company.
-Quinn quickly noted that they are “board observers,” to chuckles from the crowd.
+Indeed, after noting that Spark is a venture investor the popular chat app Kik, which this week closed its high-profile ICO with $100 million, Maltz asked Quinn if Spark has a board seat with the company.
+She quickly noted that they are “board observers,” to chuckles from the crowd.

 Yet the SEC may not even be the biggest complication right now, said other speakers who’d come to address the crowd of largely VCs and founders and who spend their days and nights focused on cryptocurrency issues.